-An internship in the Dallas Office of An Internation in the Dallas Office of Standard International Internatio financial investments and underwriting securities; part-time job at La Loma Foods and Bakery in Extracurricular activities: Plays on the Southwestern Knights basketball team, and on an intramural softball team; serves as a deacon at the Keene Seventh-day 7:31 AM Eric walks into Business Policies right behind his professor and slides into a desk in the middle of the room.
-During the next hour and a half. the class studies corporate strategies and examines a case study for appeal to marketshare and quality control.
+financial investments and under- Writing Securities and Undera Loma Foods and Bakery in extracurricular activities: ays on the Southwestern ights basketball team, and an intramural softball in, serves as a deacon at Keene Seventh-day ventist Church.
+7:31 AM Eric walks into Business Policies right behind his professor and slides into a desk in the middle of the room.
+During the next hour and a half, the class studies corporate strategies and examines a case study for appeal to marketshare and quality control.
 8:59 Aff Eric arrives at La Loma.
 For the next hour and a half he works on employee schedules, acts as a grocery buyer, and supervises the employees on duty.
-10:42 AM In Business Communications, Eric studies
+10:42 Am In Business Communications, Eric studies